Oscars fashion 2022: The trends that dominated the red carpet

 Bold monochrome tuxedos

 The traditional black-and-white tuxedo was alive and well at this year’s Academy Awards, but it didn’t turn nearly as many heads this year as its more daring variant.
-Presenters Josh Brolin and Jason Momoa of “Dune” wore black with black dress shirts underneath (Momoa’s ensemble was an upcycled Henry Poole accessorized with a pocket square in the colors of Ukraine’s flag).
+Presenters Josh Brolin and Jason Momoa of “Dune” wore black with black dress shirts (Momoa’s ensemble was an upcycled Henry Poole accessorized with a pocket square in the colors of Ukraine’s flag).

 Wesley Snipes, presenting alongside Perez, wore a shiny burgundy Givenchy shorts-suit with matching tights underneath.
-“Encanto” actor Sebastián Yatra and “The Power of the Dog” actor Kodi Smit-McPhee took the trend into a power-pastel realm: Yatra paired a blush-colored Moschino tuxedo with a black bow-tie, while Smit-McPhee went head-to-toe powder blue Bottega Veneta.
+“Encanto” singer Sebastián Yatra and “The Power of the Dog” actor Kodi Smit-McPhee took the trend into a power-pastel realm: Yatra paired a blush-colored Moschino tuxedo with a black bow tie, while Smit-McPhee went head-to-toe powder blue Bottega Veneta.

 While his colleagues on this list decided to forgo the traditional white dress shirt, Timothée Chalamet, star of “Dune,” decided to lose the shirt entirely, appearing on the red carpet in a black Louis Vuitton ensemble with a sequined jacket, cropped black pants and a bare chest ornamented only by a Cartier Panthère pendant necklace.
 Let’s hope he brought a blanket for when the ceremony moved indoors.